 Hearing aids and repairs for you and your dependents are covered to a maximum of \$1,500 for each ear every four calendar years.
+The first set of batteries is included in the maximum.
 Batteries, recharging devices and other such accessories are not covered.
-Replacement will only be covered when a hearing aid cannot be satisfactorily repaired.